top of page

 Key Features:

-• Flavor: Japonica rice offers a subtle sweetness and a hint of nuttiness, complementing the flavors of other ingredients rather than overpowering them
+• Flavor: A subtle sweetness and a hint of nuttiness, complementing the flavors of other ingredients rather than overpowering them

-• Texture: Japonica rice is known for its sticky texture, making it easy to pick up with chopsticks and suitable for various dishes, including sushi.
+• Texture: Sticky texture, making it easy to pick up with chopsticks.

 IMG_3883_edited.jpg